BestTimesToVisit.com Logo

 nature

 Challenge yourself with a trek up Vermont's highest peak, Mount Mansfield.
-The 'Chin' and 'Nose' formations offer dramatic, rocky landscapes and unparalleled 360-degree views of the surrounding Green Mountains and beyond.
-For a less strenuous option, drive the scenic Auto Toll Road (seasonal) and enjoy a shorter walk to the summit.
+The 'Chin' and 'Nose' formations offer dramatic, rugged terrain and unparalleled 360-degree views of the Green Mountains and beyond.
+For a less strenuous option, drive the scenic Smugglers' Notch road, stopping at overlooks.

 Best time: June-October